FOLLOW THE MONEY

 The alleged wrongdoings of the likes of Lula and Zardari are typical of the graft that has hampered nations as they sought to drag themselves into the socio- economic light.
 Despite the efforts of more international law, increasing degrees of domestic oversight and the ability of an array of non-governmental organisations to highlight wrongdoing, across much of the world some leadership figures remain ready to engage in prolific personal larceny at the expense of their people.

 In September 2003, much belatedly, Armenia introduced its Law on Freedom of Information.
-Widely considered progressive, in theory, lawmakers had framed this with great care for although it laid a foundation, it was, in fact, mostly toothless and provided those in power and with something to hide, a myriad of avenues to stall any investigation.88
+Widely considered progressive, in theory, lawmakers had framed this with great care for although it laid a foundation, it was, in fact, mostly toothless and provided those in power and with something to hide, a myriad of avenues to stall.88

 It took 12 years, until October 2015, before the government bowed to pressure and introduced procedures that streamlined classification, maintenance, and provision of information from the government to the public.
 Again, however, parliamentarians covered their backs – information holders had the option to refuse to provide information if it contains what they deem state, official, bank, or trade secrets, or infringe the privacy of individuals.89